Amazon Marketplace

 Child ASIN is a specific product variant (e.g., color, size) of a parent ASIN.
 Customers select variants on the same page.
 Child ASINs share reviews with the parent ASIN and inventory can be pooled across variants.

-Open term pageChime
+Open glossary pageChime

 Amazon Instant Messaging Tool